 In general, under PHIPA, if a health information custodian receives from another health information custodian identifying information contained in a record that relates primarily to one or more of its employees or agents that will be maintained primarily for a purpose other than the provision of health care, then the receiving health information custodian is subject to certain restrictions on the use and disclosure of that information.
-However, pursuant to subsection 23(2) of Regulation 329/04 to PHIPA, these restrictions are not applicable to hospitals as institutions under FIPPA.
+However, pursuant to subsection 23(2) of Regulation 329/04 to PHIPA, these restrictions are not applicable to health information custodians that are also institutions under FIPPA or MFIPPA.